Francis William Topham: Family

 While with Fenner & Sears, Topham met Henry Beckwith the engraver, and married his sister Mary Anne Beckwith in 1832.
 They had ten children.
-Their son Frank William Warwick Topham (1838–1924) became known as a painter.
+Their son Frank William Warwick Topham (1838–1924) became known as a painter, of both genre and history subjects.

-Lord Monk Bretton, a semi-Yorkshire man, by Topham's son, as seen in the Royal Academy, 1897.
+In 1873 he moved into a grand house in an eccentic neo-Gothic style at 4 Arkwright Road, Hampstead, London NW3, which now carries a blue plaque, not one of the standard and "official" blue plaques but erected by the Hampstead Plaque Fund.